vkumar101/software_engineer_evaluation/README.md

 request for this feature branch, and
 [assign yourself](https://help.github.com/articles/assigning-issues-and-pull-requests-to-other-github-users).

-## Step 3: Reference Zeplin for Design
+## Step 3: Reference Images for Design

-Visit the Zeplin project "[PSP Angular Evaluation](https://zpl.io/a7Zmy6Y)" via the invitation link you received by email.
-Take a careful look at each screen in the project.
+Take a careful look at each screen in this project.
 Each screen includes a user story in the "description" field (also listed below in this README).
-You can expose the clickable elements on each screen by holding down the SHIFT key on your keyboard.

-Zeplin should provide you with enough context around HTML layout, measurements, CSS, colors and images to complete this evaluation.
-If you have a need for anything other than what you see in the Zeplin project please contact PSP immediately.
+The images should provide you with enough context around HTML layout, measurements, CSS, colors and images to complete this evaluation.

 ## Step 4: Implement User Stories